jhead/phantom/README.md

 - This tool should work on Windows, macOS, and Linux.
 - ARM builds are available for Raspberry Pi and similar SOCs.
-- Only Minecraft for Windows 10, iOS/Android, and Xbox are currently supported.
+- Minecraft for Windows 10, iOS/Android, Xbox One, and PS4 are currently supported.
-- **PS4 and Nintendo Switch are not supported.**
+- **Nintendo Switch is not supported.**

 Note that you almost definitely need to create a firewall rule for this to work.
 On macOS, you'll be prompted automatically.
 On Windows, you may need to go into